History of TSA PreCheck in Timeline

 In December 2013, the Transportation Security Administration initiated the TSA PreCheck program, a trusted traveler program.

-May 2023: TSA PreCheck Policy Change for Teenagers
+May 2023: TSA PreCheck Policy Change for Children

-In May 2023, the TSA announced that children aged 13-17 could accompany a parent or guardian through PreCheck lines if on the same reservation and the parent has PreCheck linked to their reservation.
+In May 2023, the TSA announced that children aged 13-17 can accompany a parent or guardian through PreCheck lanes if they are on the same reservation and the adult has PreCheck linked to their reservation.

-As of October 2024, the TSA PreCheck program included 104 participating airlines and was available at over 200 airports.
+As of October 2024, 104 airlines participate in the TSA PreCheck program, which is available at over 200 airports.